-It is expected that the dental practitioner will, during his/her internship, acquire knowledge of:
+It is expected that the dental practitioner will, during his/her internship, acquire knowledge in:

-post-traumatic damage to the eyeball, eyelids, lacrimal ducts - examinations diagnostic, proceedings;

-- 2) causes of exophthalmos recognition, management; - 3) Ocular enucleation indications, technique.
+- post-traumatic damage to the eyeball, eyelids, lacrimal ducts examinations diagnostic, proceedings; - 2) causes of exophthalmos recognition, management; - 3) Ocular enucleation indications, technique.

-the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical and the number of treatments and medical procedures that apply to the doctor in the course of this internship.
+the dental practitioner is expected to acquire the practical skills for the aforementioned training course included in point C - Training in the skills of performing medical procedures and treatments in the table concerning the list of and the number of treatments and medical procedures that apply to the doctor in the and the number of treatments and medical procedures that apply to the doctor in the course of this internship.